 How to straighten the lower clamp

 The glass plate can be used as a quick and not very accurate way to measure for a bent tube.
 Lay it against one tube in the front and hold it up against the very top, next to the clamp.
 If the fork tube got bent in an accident, they always bend just below the clamp.
 Look for light at the top.
 One could put it in the back and look for the bow about 2 or 3 inches below the clamp.
 This method won’t show small (.002) bends.
 If this method shows a bend then it is significant, but may miss a smaller, but still important one.
 To really check a tube, remove and roll it on “V” blocks and measure with a dial indicator at a point just below where the triple tree clamps.
 That is the most likely place to find a bend that resulted from hitting something.
-If that shows Ok, then try several places along the tube.
+If that shows OK, then try several places along the tube.
 In 1973, BMW sent out about 30% of the tubes as new parts that were bent.
 I imagine that some of these are still around.
 Fork tubes can usually be straightened up to about .030″ of error.
 The area between .030″ and .050″ is iffy.
 Over .050″ has never been successful for me.

 How to use the torque relief bar